 What is the most important information I should know about Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules?

-Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules can cause serious side effects, including:
+Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules may cause serious side effects, including:

-Your healthcare provider should check you or your child carefully for heart problems before starting Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.
-Tell your healthcare provider if you or your child have any heart problems, heart defects, high blood pressure, or a family history of these problems.
+Your healthcare provider should check you or your child carefully for heart problems before starting Mixed Salts of a Single-Entity Amphetamine Product.
+Tell your healthcare provider if you or your child have any heart problems, heart disease, heart defects.

-Call your healthcare provider or go to the nearest hospital emergency room right away if you or your child has any signs of heart problems such as chest pain, shortness of breath, or fainting during treatment with Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules.
+Call your healthcare provider or go to the nearest hospital emergency room right away if you or your child have any signs of heart problems such as chest pain, shortness of breath, or fainting during treatment with Mixed Salts of a Single-Entity Amphetamine Product.

 Tell your healthcare provider about any mental problems you or your child have, or about a family history of suicide, bipolar illness, or depression.